 When lots of people are using a product or spending money on a service and seeing results, others want to benefit as well.
-The recent spinner craze is a perfect example, everyone had one so everyone wanted one.
+The recent “fidget spinner” craze is a perfect example: everyone had one, so everyone wanted one.

 Those we love and trust: friends, family and colleagues, if they recommend something to us, we trust that recommendation.

 These are the main forms of social proof and there’s no denying it is something that influences all of us, every single day, which is exactly why it is used in marketing so effectively.

 Bridge The Trust Gap

 Social Proof helps practitioners to bridge the trust gap between themselves & potential clients.

 Social proof is an especially powerful force for a therapy or healthcare practice, because the whole service is personal and revolves around trust.
 But getting potential clients to trust that you will look after their physical or emotional wellbeing can be tricky.

 Letting anybody know about your weaknesses, and other details you hold inside of you can be very difficult, let alone a stranger.
 And in the case of physical therapy perhaps they need to undress…